mirko-bianco/FidoLib/FidoCore.md

 With FidoLib you can design your system adhering to the Events driven architecture.

-Out of the box you can use a Redis implementation that would use Queues, PubSub or an hybrid Queues + PubSub system to manage the events, but as always nothing stops you from implementing your own flavour and to contribute.
+Out of the box you can use:

+- a Redis implementation that would use Queues, PubSub or an hybrid Queues + PubSub system to manage the events
+- an intra-app memory based implementation that would use a PubSub system to manage the events.

+But as always nothing stops you from implementing your own flavour and to contribute.

+The events can be associated to a payload.
+Fidolib support out of the box two types of payload:

+- **string** - Used by Redis, that does a JSON marshalling of the payload.
+- **TArray<TValue>** - Used by the intra-app memory implementation.

+To add support for yet another  payload type just add conversion by means of the `TEventsDrivenUtilities.RegisterPayloadTypeMapper<PayloadType>` method. `TEventsDrivenUtilities.Create` contains the code for the registration of the supported payload types, you can use them as a reference.

 ##### The mechanism